Corporate Governance

 Kazuichi Shimada

-and President Executive Officer
+Concurrently President Executive Officer

 Daisuke Nakamura

-Senior Managing Executive Officer,
+concurrently Senior Managing Executive Officer

 Kaname Uchida Chairperson